 Read what’s happening with your skin during daylight hours here.

-At night, your skin has special needs because:
+At night, your skin has special cleansing needs because:

-- Your skin has been wearing sunscreen and/or makeup all day.
+- You have been wearing sunscreen and/or makeup all day.

 - Your skin has secreted sebum (oil).